Informational Site NetworkInformational Site Network

 The well known Lakes and Rivers of Cumberland are excellent for fly

-fishing, particularly Ulswater for trout, and the beautiful Lake
+fishing, particularly Ulswater for trout, an

 Windermere for a fish called Char.
 These delicious fish take a fly like